singaround/songbook/songs/crossing-the-bar-crossing-the-bar.md

 Twilight and evening bell,\
 And after that the dark!\
-And may there be no sadness or farewell\
+And may there be no sadness of farewell\
 When I embark.

 _When I embark, when I embark,_\
-_And may there be no sadness or farewell_\
+_And may there be no sadness of farewell_\
 _When I embark._

 But such a tide as moving seems asleep,\